This new interactive exhibition is included with your site entry.

 Through hands-on displays, curious objects, and family-friendly activities, this playful and thought-provoking exhibition invites visitors of all ages to experience Port Arthur’s history in a fresh and engaging way.

-Exhibition dates
+Exhibition dates and times

 Pricing